the-pythonist/the-pythonist/README.md

 - You can reach me via:
 twitter: @the_pythonist

-### Please check out my first repository.
-If you are a pythonist especially, like me, you'll love it.
+### Please check out my repositories.
+If you are a pythonist especially, like me, you'll love them.
+Trust 😄.

 <!---
 the-pythonist/the-pythonist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.